 This being our fourth go-around, we’ve learned a few lessons and found out what really appeals to us at the con, so hopefully we can use those to make it more enjoyable to us this year in spite of the crowds and various setbacks we’re sure to encounter.
-For me, the most important lesson is that the big presentations for TV and movies in Ballroom 20 and Hall H are largely a waste of time and not nearly as enjoyable or fun as the smaller panels going on in the various rooms on the other side of the Sails Pavilion.
-The reasons are twofold: creators are often more interesting than actors and “sneak peaks” of footage for upcoming movies isn’t worth the time expended to see them.
+For me, the most important lesson is that the big presentations in Ballroom 20 and Hall H are largely a waste of time, and not nearly as enjoyable or fun as the smaller panels going on in the various rooms on the other side of the Sails Pavilion.
+The reasons are twofold: creators are often more interesting than actors and “sneak peaks” of footage for upcoming movies aren’t worth the time expended to see them.

 My experience with Hall H begins and ends with Watchmen in 2008.
 I didn’t wait in a line to see the panel.
 I just walked right in and grabbed a seat.
 The director and actors were introduced and they played an extended trailer for the movie.
 There was a brief Q&A afterwards and just like that, it was over.
 I was not impressed, to say the least.
 The director, Zak Snyder, wasn’t the best conversationalist and it’s clear the actors were coached by a publicist beforehand, because they sounded like they were talking to some vapid entertainment reporter on Access Hollywood or something.
 They all gave very brief, forgettable answers to questions.
 The only highlight of the panel was Dave Gibbons, the artist for the original Watchmen comic, who provided a lot of insight into his creative process in drawing the comic, as well as his collaboration with Alan Moore, the author of the series.